zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 **6. Peer-to-peer gambling**.
-Any number of peer-to-peer gambling protocols, such as Frank Stajano and Richard Clayton's `Cyberdice <http://www.cl.cam.ac.uk/~fms27/papers/2008-StajanoCla-cyberdice.pdf>`__, can be implemented on the Ethereum blockchain.
+Any number of peer-to-peer gambling protocols, such as Frank Stajano and Richard Clayton's `Cyberdice <http://www.cl.cam.ac.uk/~fms27/papers/2008-StajanoCla-cyberdice.pdf>`__, can be implemented on the Expanse blockchain.
 The simplest gambling protocol is actually simply a contract for difference on the next block hash, and more advanced protocols can be built up from there, creating gambling services with near-zero fees that have no ability to cheat.